Shared Parenting Orders Bill

 Overview

-This bill aims to introduce "Shared Parenting Orders" into UK law, creating a legal presumption that such orders are in a child's best interest unless specific exceptions apply.
-The bill seeks to ensure children benefit from both parents' involvement in their upbringing while upholding the paramountcy of the child's welfare.
+This bill aims to introduce "Shared Parenting Orders" into law, creating a legal presumption that such orders are in a child's best interests unless specific exceptions apply.
+The bill prioritizes both parents' full involvement in a child's upbringing, while maintaining the paramountcy of the child's welfare.

 Description

 The Shared Parenting Orders Bill amends the Children Act 1989.
-It introduces a new type of order, a "shared parenting order," defined as an order ensuring both parents have full involvement in a child's upbringing, particularly regarding major long-term issues (education, religious upbringing, health, and significant changes to living arrangements), and requiring substantial and significant time spent with both parents.
-The bill establishes a presumption that shared parenting is in the best interests of the child, unless factors like harm or abuse are present.
-The court must consider practicality and the distance between parents when determining time allocation, aiming for at least 25% of the year with each parent if a completely equal split isn't feasible.
-The bill also clarifies that a parent forming a new relationship is not, in itself, a major long-term issue.
+It introduces a new type of court order, a "shared parenting order," defining it as an order ensuring both parents have significant involvement in a child's upbringing, including major long-term decisions (education, religion, health, significant living arrangement changes).
+The bill establishes a legal presumption that shared parenting is in the child's best interests, unless factors like abuse or neglect are present.
+The court must consider the practicality of the order, including parental distance and capacity to facilitate the arrangement.
+If a shared parenting order is not deemed suitable, the court must still strive for as much time as reasonably possible with both parents, ideally at least 25% of the year for each parent.
+The bill also clarifies the definition of "major long-term issues" related to a child’s upbringing.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State under this Act, and any increase in sums payable under other Acts due to this Act, will be paid from money provided by Parliament.
-No specific figures are provided in the bill text.
+The bill states that any expenditure incurred by the Secretary of State under the Act, and any increase in sums payable under other Acts due to this Act, will be paid from public funds.
+No specific figures are provided.

 Groups Affected